Affidavit reveals one-year-old weighed 8 pounds at time of death, parents arrested

-WICHITA FALLS (KFDX/KJTL) — The warrants for two parents arrested in connection with the death of their one-year-old child on June 11, 2021, have been released.
+WICHITA FALLS, Texas (KFDX/KJTL) — The warrants for two parents arrested in connection with the death of their one-year-old child on June 11, 2021, have been released.

 Sage Wright, 22, and Christian Bishop-Torrence, 24, were arrested Friday, June 18, 2021, when detectives of the WFPD served two warrants for the offense of Injury to a Child, Elderly, or Disabled Person with intent of causing serious bodily injury or mental injury.